You are here

 Apply to the CTV Fellows Program

-The Fellows Program is open to all Columbia graduate students and post-docs who are US citizens or permanent residents.
+The Fellows Program is open to Columbia graduate students and post-docs.
 We especially encourage applications from graduate students or post-docs in clinical, scientific, technical, and business disciplines, e.g. the life sciences, engineering, chemistry, computer science, and business.
 Candidates will be expected to commit up to eight (8) hours per week, but assignments can be completed remotely.
 Typical projects include assessing the commercial viability of new inventions, identifying potential licensees or investors, developing marketing materials, and analysis of patent literature.

 Candidates are evaluated against the following criteria: